Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 Walls covered only in celebrity photos: Photos of the tailor with celebrities or politicians are meant to impress tourists.
 Look instead for photos of actual customer garments, craftsmanship details, or awards from tailoring organizations.

-Prices far below market rate: If a suit sounds too cheap compared to other quotes, there’s a reason.
+Prices far below market rate: If a suit sounds too cheap compared to other quotes, there is a reason.
 Bangkok tailors are affordable, but not magical.
 Very low prices mean cheap fabric, poor construction, or both.
+The price guide shows what fair pricing looks like at each quality tier so you can spot outliers.

 Interaction Red Flags

-Unwillingness to explain construction: Ask about canvas vs fused construction, button quality, or lining options.
+Unwillingness to explain construction: Ask about canvas versus fused construction, button quality, or lining options.
 A skilled tailor enjoys discussing their craft.
-Vague answers or dismissive responses suggest they don’t actually know quality tailoring.
+Vague answers or dismissive responses suggest they do not actually know quality tailoring.
+The anatomy of a bespoke suit guide gives you the vocabulary to ask the right questions.

 Refusing to show fabric labels: Legitimate fabrics have manufacturer labels.
-If a tailor claims fabric is “Italian” but won’t show you the selvage edge with maker information, be skeptical.
+If a tailor claims fabric is “Italian” but will not show you the selvage edge with maker information, be skeptical.

-Discouraging fittings: Any tailor who suggests fittings aren’t necessary or tries to talk you out of them is cutting corners.
+Discouraging fittings: Any tailor who suggests fittings are not necessary or tries to talk you out of them is cutting corners.
 Fittings are essential for proper custom work.

 Measuring over clothes: Professional tailors measure in your undergarments or form-fitting clothes.
 Measuring over jeans and a sweater guarantees poor fit.

-No discussion of your preferences: A good tailor asks how you want the suit to fit, what style you prefer, where you’ll wear it.
-If they just start measuring without questions, they’re mass-producing, not customizing.
+No discussion of your preferences: A good tailor asks how you want the suit to fit, what style you prefer, where you will wear it.
+If they just start measuring without questions, they are mass-producing, not customizing.

 Pressure to decide immediately: “This fabric is almost gone” or “I have another customer interested” are pressure tactics.
 Quality tailors let you think and choose comfortably.